 Quality and manufacturing

-On average, each batch of vaccine will have undergone more than 100 quality checks before it is sent out, to ensure the vaccines meet world-class standards.
+The highest quality standards are ensured in each step of the vaccine production process, including vaccine components, facilities and equipment, people training, qualification, certification and storage.
 Each of our vaccines is produced to the same quality standard, regardless of where in the world the vaccine will be used.

 We are continuously investing in our manufacturing facilities, improving our processes and building partnerships to ensure we meet the global growing needs for high quality vaccines.